google/gdata-java-client/README.md

-this project is moved from [googlecode](https://code.google.com/p/gdata-java-client/). wikis are now kept in branch 'wiki'.
+This project is moved from [googlecode](https://code.google.com/p/gdata-java-client/). wikis are now kept in branch 'wiki'.
 Issues are all migrated, too.